3 Quick Design Tips to Make Your Home Office Zoom Ready

-I don’t know about you, but I’ve been doing a lot of Zooming these days.
-Also, like you, I’ve seen varying degrees of success.
+I don’t know about you, but I’m on at least 5 – 10 Zoom calls every week.
+With hybrid work becoming the new normal, we’ve all had varying degrees of success with creating a professional-looking set-up.
 So what’s the best way to set up your office for business video calls?

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
 Thanks for supporting Bloom in the Black!

 Use the best lighting

 Looking good on camera for your Zoom call heavily depends on the lighting in your home office.
 The most flattering light will come from directly in front of you and shine on your face.
 If possible, position yourself to face a window.
 Natural light is the most flattering, and the direct light source will smooth out any imperfections.